unibonn/puppet-cups_client/README.md

 3. [Limitations](#limitations)

 ## Module Description

+WARNING: This module is deprecated and going to be removed.

 The cups modules allows to install and configure the CUPS printing system.
 At the moment only client configuration is handled.